 - Employed by a company with 50 or more employees

 ©2019 Absolute Software Corporation.
 All rights reserved.
-Absolute and Persistence are registered trademarks of Absolute Software Corporation.
+ABSOLUTE and PERSISTENCE are registered trademarks of Absolute Software Corporation.
+Other names or logos mentioned herein may be the trademarks of their respective owners.
 For patent information, visit www.absolute.com/patents.
-The Toronto Stock Exchange has neither approved nor disapproved of the information contained in this news release.
+The Toronto Stock Exchange has neither approved nor disapproved of the information contained in this press release.

 For more information, please contact: